urduhack/urduhack/docs/installation.rst

 * **Tensorflow ~= 2.3** Use for training, evaluating and testing deep neural network model.

-* **transformers** Use for bert implementation for training and evaluation.
+* **Transformers** Use for bert implementation for training and evaluation.

-* **tensorflow-datasets** Use for download and prepare the dataset,read it into a model using the tf.data.Dataset API.
+* **Tensorflow-datasets** Use for download and prepare the dataset,read it into a model using the tf.data.Dataset API.

 * **Click** With help of this library Urduhack commandline application developed.